-If at any point in the process there is a concern that a pupil has been harmed or is at risk of harm, a referral will be made to EHASH immediately.
+If at any point in the process there is a concern that a pupil has been harmed or is at risk of harm, a telephone consultation will take place with EHASH immediately.

 Informing parents/carers

 The DSL will inform parents/carers at an early stage and keep them involved in the process, unless there is a good reason to believe that involving them would put the pupil at risk of harm.